GrapeCity/ComponentOne-WinForms-Samples/NetFramework/PrintDocument/C1FlexGridPrintable2/C1FlexGridPrinter/readme.txt

  - Hyperlinks in the resulting C1PrintDocument (see the Hyperlink sample)
  - Easy customization of the printout via the rich C1PrintDocument object model

-This project references the following ComponentOne assemblies (the assembly versions indicated in parentheses are confirmed to work well with the samples):
+This project references the following NuGet packages:

-  - C1.Win.C1FlexGrid.2 (2.6.20102.554 or later)
-  - C1.C1Report.2       (2.6.20102.54119 or later)
-  - C1.Win.C1Report.2   (2.0.20102.54119 or later)
+  - C1.Win.C1FlexGrid
+  - C1.Win.Printing

 For details and maintenance log, please see readme-more.txt.